kKapalka/travelling-salesman-java/readme.md

   * Minor bugfixes
   * Cleanup of numeric input callbacks
   * Modification of number of cities can invalidate the position of a joining point
+  * Upon starting calculations, all inputs are disabled.
+Upon stopping, all inputs are enabled

 * 14.12.2021
   * Solver can now be started and stopped at will